Published May 25, 2017

 Wright said the Beef Promotion & Research Act of 1985 — enacted in Congress by the Senate and House of Representatives — that establishes the checkoff reads clearly and needs to be deeply considered today.
 “The following is the very first paragraph of that act of Congress: ‘To enable cattle producers to establish, finance, and carry out a coordinated program of research, producer and consumer information, and promotion to improve, maintain, and develop markets for cattle, beef, and beef products.’
 We have not spent any checkoff dollars to create actual cattle markets.
 All dollars are instead spent on research and producer and consumer information for the promotion of beef.
 Are we going the right direction today in that promotion?
 In 1985 there were 1 million beef producers and 34 million beef cows in the United States.
 Today, there are around 700,000 beef producers and 29 million beef cows.
 In 1995, NCBA had 40,000 members; today they have 26,000 members.”

 Twenty-five years after that voting experience in 1977, Wright, a non-member of NCBA, would be elected to serve on the Nebraska Beef Council for two consecutive terms.
 He was also appointed by USDA Ag Secretary Tom Vilsack to serve on the Cattlemen’s Beef Board, which he did for two consecutive terms.
 Overall, Wright served in all those positions a total of 14 consecutive years.
-Today, Wright is president of the Independent Cattlemen of Nebraska as well as a supporter of the Organization of Competitive Markets and its lawsuit regarding transparency and accountability of the federal government’s checkoff dollars.
+Today, Wright is president of the Independent Cattlemen of Nebraska as well as a supporter of the Organization for Competitive Markets and its lawsuit regarding transparency and accountability of the federal government’s checkoff dollars.

 The Wrights have a cow/calf operation in Holt and Antelope Counties right where the Sandhills begin.
 Wright and his wife Joan, who is a nurse and newspaper editor, also own three community newspapers in their area and print five other community weekly newspapers.
 The couple have three children – Issac has a degree in diesel mechanics and lives on the ranch five miles west of Ewing, Katie is a volleyball coach and teaches Spanish in Norfolk, and Hannah works with College Possible that helps inner city kids get the opportunity to go to college.